netgen/ibexa-site-api/docs/introduction/index.rst

 Objects
 ~~~~~~~

-Site API entities and values are similar to their counterparts in eZ Platform's Repository API:
+Site API entities and values are similar to their counterparts in Ibexa's Repository API:

 - ``Content``